-After such a long struggle Helen was keen to find the underlying cause.
-We decided to do a blood test to look for food intolerances and a urine test called the Organic Acids Test (OAT) to find out the facts.
-The OAT test looks for yeast and fungal toxins, but also many other waste products of metabolism, giving a wide view of the internal functions.
+After such a long struggle, Helen was keen to find the underlying cause.
+We did a blood test to look for food intolerances and a urine test called the Organic Acids Test (OAT) t.
+The OAT test looks for yeast and fungal toxins as well as many other waste products of metabolism, giving a wider view of the internal functions.

-When the results arrived, she had no food intolerances or allergies at all, which was unexpected.
-However, her urine test revealed the real issue very clearly: she was overwhelmed with toxins produced by yeast in her intestines.
+When the results arrived, Helen had no food intolerances or allergies at all, which was unexpected.
+However, her urine test revealed the underlying issues: she was overwhelmed with toxins produced by yeast in her intestines.
 See her result here.

 The usual Candida yeast sufferer has two or so of these toxins elevated.
-In her case: seven yeast toxins, several at extreme levels were causing her fatigue and mood disorders.
-Helen's report was the worst I've seen, and really she had been coping well with it owing to her positive spirit.
+In Helen’s case: seven yeast toxins, several at extreme levels were causing her fatigue and mood disorders.
+Helen’s report was the worst I’ve seen and considering she was appeared to be coping well is owed to her positive spirit.
 If you look at the report 8 of the 9 yeast and fungal markers listed were elevated, some hundreds of times higher than normal.

 It turned out Helen’s kitchen was also very moldy, especially in the fan system in the kitchen.
 Some of the fungal toxins identified in her OAT test (listed as 2, 3 and 4 on the report) were probably signs of black mould, Aspergillus, which she had been breathing in while cooking.